A pioneering partnership

 In 2003, CSC (then ‘ARIA’) and BT GAS were among only three recipients worldwide to be given a prestigious first tier United Nations Royal Award for Responsible Investment for this pioneering model.

-In 2007, BT GAS re-launched as Regnan – Governance Research & Engagement, its ownership having expanded to several institutional investor clients (including HESTA and VFMC).
+In 2007, BT GAS re-launched as Regnan – Governance Research & Engagement after its ownership had expanded to several institutional investor clients (including HESTA and VFMC).
 At this time, Regnan also packaged its proprietary research for fund managers to use in their own investment processes.
 The Monash partnership had resulted in a significant capability in evaluating the relationship of environmental, social and governance (ESG) factors to investment value.
 In 2010, the Monash team merged with Regnan.

 Today, Regnan continues to deliver its highly regarded research and stewardship services through a team of professionals that includes members of the aforementioned Monash and BT GAS organisations who operate out of Sydney and Melbourne.
-Pendal has assumed full ownership.
 In addition to our well-established research and engagement services, Regnan now offers responsible investment advisory to make the team’s observations and insights, gathered over many years, available to a broader audience of responsible investors.